-Texas.
-TIG Ins.
+Certificate Issued by "Soliciting Agent".
+In TIG Ins.
 Co v.
 Sedgwick James of Washington, 276 F.3d 754 (5th Cir.
-2002).
-The Fifth Circuit agreed with the district court's determination that Sedgwick was a "soliciting agent" as opposed to a "recording agent", and thus did not have actual authority to amend the policy to add Safety Lights as an additional insured.
-The court noted that the agency agreement between Sedgwick and Lumbermens authorized Sedgwick to solicit insurance on behalf of Lumbermens but permitted Sedgwick to bind Lumbermens only "to the extent specific authority (was) granted in the schedule(s) attached".
+2002) the Fifth Circuit agreed with the district court's determination that the issuing agent (Sedgwick) was a "soliciting agent" as opposed to a "recording agent", and thus did not have actual authority to amend the policy to add Safety Lights as an additional insured.
+The court noted that the agency agreement between Sedgwick and Lumbermens authorized Sedgwick to solicit insurance on Lumbermens but permitted Sedgwick to bind Lumbermens only "to the extent specific authority (was) granted in the schedule(s) attached".
 Sedgwick had the authority to issue certificates of insurance and binders but lacked the authority to modify the policy itself.